ros2/design/articles/ros2_access_control_policies.md

 ROS 2 allows for the remapping of many namespaced subsystems at runtime, such as when reusing launch files to orchestrate larger applications.
 While it is perhaps unreasonable to expect this dynamic flexibility from staticky provisioned permissions without allocating such capabilities prior, it should be made possible to infer the necessary capabilities from composed launch files and similar orchestrations.

-Static analysis of such remapping in conjunction with the context of the nominal requirements of respective nodes could be used to auto generate the new satisfactory policies.
+Static analysis of such remapping in conjunction with the setting of the nominal requirements of respective nodes could be used to auto generate the new satisfactory policies.
-However, inferring such context from the source code could be equated to the halting problem.
+However, inferring such policies from the source code could be equated to the halting problem.
 Thus, it stands to reason nodes could instead provide a manifest or IDL defining these nominal requirements so that permission may as easily be remapped, at least at design time.

 ## References